-From 1997-2010, at the invitation of Prime Minister Meles Zenawi, the Carter Center-supported Ethiopian Public Health Training Initiative worked successfully in partnership with seven Ethiopian universities and the Ethiopian government (the ministries of health and education) to address the dangerous void in rural health services for 75 million Ethiopians.
+From 1997-2010, the Carter Center-supported Ethiopian Public Health Training Initiative worked successfully in partnership with seven Ethiopian universities and the Ethiopian government (the ministries of health and education) to address the dangerous void in rural health services for 75 million Ethiopians.

 When the program began, Ethiopia had one of the lowest life expectancies in the world, and one of the highest infant mortality rates.
-This critical situation was compounded by the frequent migration of Ethiopia's skilled health professionals to other countries, leaving a dangerous void of service providers.
+This critical situation was compounded by the frequent migration of Ethiopia's skilled health professionals to other countries.

 Today, as a result of the Carter Center-supported Ethiopia Public Health Training Initiative, more than 26,000 EPHTI-trained health service professionals serve 90 percent of the Ethiopian population.